 The other category of carpet is kilim.
-Unlike Berber carpets, these are woven.
+Unlike vintage berber carpets, these are woven.
 A long woolen thread runs across the width of the carpet.

 These two types of carpets are made in the Moroccan mountains of the Middle Atlas.
 One in the Azilal region, hence the name Azilal carpet.
-The other in the Béni Ouarain region, hence the name Beni Ouarain carpet.
+The other in the Beni Ourain region, hence the name Beni Ourain carpet.

 Each region has its own specificities in terms of the sun, temperatures and vegetation.
 The sheep raised there therefore also have different characteristics adapted to the climate of their region.

-The wool of sheep from the Beni Ouarain region, for example, is very white.
+The wool of sheep from the Beni Ourain region, for example, is very white.
 That of the Azilal region draw more towards beige.

 The other difference between Beni Ourain rugs and Azilal rugs is noticeable in the patterns.